marianaloquiroz/finance-efficiency-calculator./README.md

 ## Roadmap

-- Industry benchmark comparison
+- Industry benchmark comparison (to test competitive advantage against average industry ROIC)
-- Downloadable business health report
+- Enhance business health report (Adding the industry benchmar comparison, the user gets more insights)
-- Scenario simulation
+- Consultant general advice (based on benchmarking, what would a consultant suggest)
 - Growth recommendation engine